lilxyzw/lilToon/Assets/lilToon/MANUAL.md

 |Bake|Export the color-corrected texture.|

 ### Main Color 2nd / 3rd
+You can blend colors into the main color.
+This is the layer function in painting software.
 |Name|Description|
 |-|-|
 |Texture|Specifies the texture.
 You can also specify a Gif image and click "Convert Gif" to animate it.|